2014 Scottish independence referendum: Analysis of voters' reasons

-On the day of the referendum, Lord Ashcroft conducted a poll of over 2,000 voters to identify the major reasons for their voting choices.
+On the day of the referendum, Michael Ashcroft conducted a poll of over 2,000 voters to identify the major reasons for their voting choices.
 This poll found that among No voters, more than half (57%) stated the pound sterling was one of the most important factors in their decision.
 Among Yes voters, the biggest single motivation was "disaffection with Westminster politics".

 Reactions to the result

 Domestic reaction

 Queen Elizabeth II issued a statement following the referendum, in which she said that it was "a result that all of us throughout the United Kingdom will respect" and that the Royal Family would support all efforts to "work constructively for the future of Scotland and indeed all parts of this country".

-Prime Minister David Cameron said he was "delighted" with the result, adding: "it would have broken my heart to see our United Kingdom come to an end and I know that this sentiment was shared not just by people across our country but also around the world".
+Prime Minister David Cameron said he was "delighted" with the result, adding: "It would have broken my heart to see our United Kingdom come to an end and I know that this sentiment was shared not just by people across our country but also around the world."
 While attending a public event later in September, Cameron told Michael Bloomberg, a former mayor of New York City, that the Queen had "purred down the line" when he informed her of the result.
 Cameron admitted he was "very embarrassed" for revealing the Queen's political view, which she had guarded in her own comments.

 Alex Salmond, the Scottish First Minister and leader of the SNP, stated that he accepted the "verdict of the people" and called upon "all Scots to follow suit in accepting the democratic verdict of the people of Scotland".
 He called the referendum a "triumph for the democratic process and for participation in politics".
 He also resigned as SNP leader and as First Minister, saying that "for me as leader my time is nearly over but for Scotland the campaign continues and the dream shall never die".

 Northern Ireland's First Minister Peter Robinson and Welsh First Minister Carwyn Jones responded positively to the result.
 Robinson was "delighted Scotland has voted to remain in the Union".